Updated: Jan 8

-Whether it is a citizen who is so foolish that they will spend their money today and leave themselves bankrupt in retirement,
+A citizen who is so foolish that they will spend their money today and leave themselves bankrupt in retirement

-hostile business practices which beg for market regulation,
+Hostile business practices which beg for market regulation, or

-or violations of the environment which give people cancer…
+Violations of the environment which give people health problems,

 No amount of taxation is a happy duty and virtue.
 Every penny of taxation is a sad admission to the reality of human imperfection, and its consequent requirement for law and order backed by guns and force.
 Conversely, every decrease in the size of government concurrent with peace and prosperity, indicates that our society is improving.